Department Faculty - Common Core Courses

 Contact: 617.588.1310: E-mail; Office: Kendall Building, 4th Floor

-Michael Grigelevich is an Assistant Professor in the Department of Humanities and Social Sciences.
+Michael Grigelevich is an Interim Department Chair and Assistant Professor in the Department of Humanities and Social Sciences.
 Prior to joining Benjamin Franklin Institute of Technology, he received his Masters in English from the University of Connecticut and taught at the University of Connecticut and Johnson and Wales University.
 Professor Grigelevich also serves as an advisor for the Franklin Honor Society and currently chairs the Faculty Development Committee.
 He values the variety of experiences and learning styles Benjamin Franklin Institute of Technology students bring to his classroom; they inspire him to become a more effective educator.

 Contact: 617-588-1319; E-mail; Office: Kendall Building, 4th Floor